 This is about to change, however.
-With the COVID-19 forcing us to stay home, people — especially Millennials — are longing to revisit their favorite places to socialize with their friends.
+Experiencing a prolonged lockdown has redefined people’s perspective of public places.
 This could mean an increased interest for plazas, shopping centers and malls in the near future, where visitors can not only buy stuff, but also receive various services.

 Keep in mind that these visits would be cut short without a meaningful differentiator.
 The Coronavirus has made people more price-sensitive than ever, and they are seeking out experiences to enrich their lives after the quarantine. ross-brand loyalty program for malls could be this differentiator, as it drives footfall and creates an unforgettable experience at the same time.